isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Character and Citizenship Education.md

 Guidance modules and relevant topics (e.g. Assertiveness Programme for Managing Bullying, Peer Support and Relationships, Sexuality Education, Education and Career Guidance, Mental Health and Cyberwellness Education) are built in to develop Anthonians’ holistic growth.
 It also covers the following:

 1. FTGP (Form Teacher Guidance Period) and Termly Special Bonding Time (Building Bonds Within the Classroom)
 2. Life skills and Social-Emotional Learning (SEL)
 3. Values in Action (VIA) Programme - Connecting the Head, Heart and Hands – an opportunity for our Anthonians to observe, feel and think about how they can be a blessing to the community and take action to make the world around them a better place.
 4. Singapore Kindness Programme & CCE Lessons – explicit teaching of R3ICH values
-5. School-based Values Education Programmes, i.e., faith-based programmes, SAPS Social Teachings, Growth Mindset, NE Core Events, Learning Journeys, Anthonian Matters, CCAs, Camps, Anthonian Leadership Programme, Assembly Talks/Library Activities on values and the use of stories in EL/MTL to develop character and citizenship
+5. School-based Values Education Programmes, i.e., faith-based programmes, SAPS Social Teachings, Growth Mindset, NE Core Events, Learning Journeys, Anthonian Matters, CCAs, Camps, Anthonian Leadership Programme, Talks/Library Activities on values and the use of stories in EL/MTL to develop character and citizenship
 6. Personal Reflections, e.g., Anthonian Conduct Rubric self-assessment; VIA reflections, where Anthonians are taught to reflect on their character growth as a lifelong process and to develop the habits of self-reflection and gratitude.